FNS-Division/cpp-user-guide/docs/models.md

 ## Point-to-point

 The point-to-point model evaluates the feasibility of establishing radio links between points of interest (POIs) and cell sites using visibility analysis.
 This involves assessing whether the line of sight between a POI and a cell site is obstructed, ensuring that only feasible links are considered for deployment.
 The analysis uses open topography data from the [Shuttle Radar Topography Mission](https://www.earthdata.nasa.gov/data/instruments/srtm) (SRTM), which provides 30-meter resolution elevation data.
-The maximum visibility limit is set at 35 kilometers, meaning that cell sites beyond this distance are not considered visible or feasible for point-to-point connectivity.
+The maximum visibility limit is set at 35 kilometres, meaning that cell sites beyond this distance are not considered visible or feasible for point-to-point connectivity.

 _Figure: Visible cell site_